vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 - Each individual researcher / research leader is responsible to draw up a Data Management Plan (DMP) at the start of the research project and to follow up the agreements made in this plan;
 - Scientific directors are responsible for the implementation and monitoring of the University policy framework and for drawing up additional faculty guidelines to this end if needed.

-Links to the Policy Frameworks of the Flemish Universities
+Links to the Policy Frameworks of the Flemish Universities:

 - [Policy Framework from Ghent University](https://www.ugent.be/en/research/datamanagement/rdm-policy.pdf)